Yuvaraj-Gajaraj/crud-firestore-database-flutter-calendar/README.md

-# Flutter Calendar Appointment CRUD Operationa
+# Flutter Calendar Appointment CRUD Operations

 This repository contains a sample that demonstrates how to perform the CRUD operation on the appointments using the Firestore database in Syncfusion® Calendar package.